.jpeg)

 A Suboxone maintenance plan involves a steady dose of Suboxone for months, years, or indefinitely.

-In the first few days of Suboxone treatment, your prescribing health-care provider will work with you to determine the best dose for you.
+In the first few days of Suboxone treatment, your prescribing healthcare provider will work with you to determine the best dose for you.
 The ideal dose will alleviate opioid withdrawal symptoms and manage opioid cravings without causing significant side effects.

-On the day of initiation, people will generally receive up to 8 mg/2 mg (buprenorphine/naloxone) in separated doses.[6]
+On the day of initiation, people will generally receive up to 8 mg/2 mg (buprenorphine/naloxone) in separate doses.[6]
 On the second day of Suboxone treatment, this dose increases, usually up to around 16 mg/4 mg.

 Your doctor will monitor you closely during your first few days of treatment.
 You may experience initial side effects, such as fatigue.
 However, as your body adjusts to the medication, these symptoms should lessen within a few days.
 Some people don’t experience any negative side effects when they initiate Suboxone.